anycam/EmbeddedLinuxColab/README.md

 This repo includes new files in c and text to give a short example of the possible options here, here is a detailed description.

-Hir wi kan put aur nams
+Here we can put our names.